shadownetdev1/poser-automator/README.md

 Double click Poser_Automator.html to open it in your browser

 #### Controls
-Space Bar: Puts the program into fullscreen or progresses to the next slide if already in fullscreen S Key: Show the "theShowoff.jpg" slide
+..Space Bar: Puts the program into fullscreen or progresses to the next slide if already in fullscreen ..S Key: Show the "theShowoff.jpg" slide
-T Key: Show the "titleSlide.jpg" slide
+..T Key: Show the "titleSlide.jpg" slide
-A or P Key: Show the "allPoses.jpg" slide
+..A or P Key: Show the "allPoses.jpg" slide
-L Key: Enable or Disable lightning round (enabled shows the "lightningRound.jpg" slide, disabled shows the "allPoses.jpg" slide)
+..L Key: Enable or Disable lightning round (enabled shows the "lightningRound.jpg" slide, disabled shows the "allPoses.jpg" slide)
-Number Keys (1 through 8): Show each pose in order (Not yet impemented)
+..Number Keys (1 through 8): Show each pose in order (Not yet impemented)

 ## TODO
 - [x] Write the script